Minnesota Weather: Monday Kicks Off Dry Stretch With Milder Temps

-MINNEAPOLIS (WCCO) — After Sunday’s rain, the Twin Cities should have a dry stretch lasting through the week.
+MINNEAPOLIS (WCCO) — The Twin Cities should have a dry stretch lasting through the week, and temperatures will climb closer to average, too.

 Communities near Interstate 90 could see some precipitation Monday night into Tuesday, and there will be some rain chances Thursday and Sunday — but most of the state will get some dry time this week.